-24.21 Application for licensure as a pharmacy technician I or II shall be made on the form provided by the Department that may be obtained at:
+24.21 Application for licensure as a Pharmacy Technician I or II shall be made on the form provided by the Department that may be obtained at:

-The Rhode Island Department of Health Three Capitol Hill, Room 205 Providence, RI 02908 demonstrated.
+The Rhode Island Department of Health Three Capitol Hill, Room 205 Providence, RI 02908

-Said form shall be completed and signed by the applicant and accompanied by the non-refundable, non-returnable fee of forty dollars (\$40.00).
+Said form shall be completed and signed by the applicant and accompanied by the non-refundable, non-returnable fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health.

-- 24.21.1 On the above application, the pharmacist-in-charge shall also attest to the following: - a) that the applicant will receive documented on-the-job training with the duties of employment; and - b) that the applicant will only be assigned duties for which competency has been

-24.22 Each pharmacy technician I applicant shall specify the name of the employer on the application and shall notify the Department when there is a change in employer.
+- 24.21.1 On the above application, the pharmacist-in-charge shall also attest to the following: - a) that the applicant will receive documented on-the-job training with the duties of employment; and - b) that the applicant will only be assigned duties for which competency has been demonstrated. - 24.22 Each Pharmacy Technician I applicant shall specify the name of the employer on the application and shall notify the Department when there is a change in employer.